To view a video, click here.

 Considerable disagreement exists over the definitions of prudent antimicrobial use and stewardship in agriculture and food production.
 This arises from a fundamental problem: so-called objective science remains insufficient for determining what is judicious – or injudicious – use, simply because any use of an antimicrobial will apply pressures that select for resistant bacteria.
 Justifiable antimicrobial use policies, therefore, are not for science alone to decide; they can only be properly deliberated through broader public discourse.
 To be credible, such a conversation needs to fully consider social norms, moral imperatives (to both humans and animals), and ethical features that should frame future antimicrobial stewardship practices.
-Prof. Scott will explore these issues using real examples from around the world and the United States, reflecting policy decisions at farm, industry, country, and global levels.
-He will then examine longer-term, more sustainable approaches to antimicrobial resistance that go beyond the technical to fully account for the conflicting moral obligations inherent in balancing animal welfare and public health.
+In his talk, Prof. Scott explored these issues using real examples from around the world and the United States, reflecting policy decisions at farm, industry, country, and global levels.
+He then examined longer-term, more sustainable approaches to antimicrobial resistance that go beyond the technical to fully account for the conflicting moral obligations inherent in balancing animal welfare and public health.

 - Interview with Food and Agriculture Organization of the United Nations (June 22, 2016)